Author: Dr. Jean-Paul Rodrigue

 1. Large Scale Urbanization and the Mega Region

 Globalization, urbanization, and the emergence of urban regions are intractably linked.
-Up to the 20th century, several factors prevented the setting of large cities above 1 million inhabitants, less so of urban regions.
+Up to the 20th century, several factors prevented the setting of large cities above 1 million inhabitants, and even more so of urban regions.
 One of the most salient constraints was the technical inability to support the large volume of people and merchandise flows such an entity would generate, particularly food supply.
 Prior to 1950, only two cities surpassed 8 million inhabitants; New York and London.
-Thus, large scale urbanization is a process that began or at least started to be acknowledged after World War II when the global urban population entered a phase of accelerated growth and when new technical means became available.
-Higher levels of motorization, particularly the diffusion of the automobile, the construction of highways systems, and regional air transport networks, all favored the geographical expansion of the urban realm.
+Thus, large-scale urbanization is a process that began or at least started to be acknowledged after World War II when the global urban population entered a phase of accelerated growth and when new technical means became available.
+Through a series of stages, motorization, particularly the diffusion of the automobile, the construction of highway systems, and regional air transport networks, all favored the geographical expansion of the urban real.
 Despite its spatial diffusion, urbanization was able to maintain a level of cohesion with increased interactions.
 The distribution of urban-related activities over a large territory created a new transactional space and a new frame of reference for what could be considered urban.
-The result was a fundamental change of the spatial structure of what can be considered a city at the global, regional, and local scales:
+The result was a fundamental change in the spatial structure of what can be considered a city at the global, regional, and local scales:

 - Locally, the urban structure of most cities has evolved from a nodal single-center structure to a multi-nodal one, with suburbanization being the dominant paradigm.
 Additional demands for space and lower locational costs have been leading forces behind this process.
 This has often resulted in a fragmented system of movements and a complex lattice of interactions within a metropolitan area.
 Many activities related to freight distribution have been impacted by the construction of new transport terminals and distribution centers in response to growing space requirements as well as from the imperatives of fragmented supply chains.
 From their traditional location around central areas with prevalent port and rail linkages, transport terminals, and distribution centers have shifted to peripheral locations where road and airport linkages are more predominant.